Skip to main content

 QA6

 All endpoints that the product accesses must be monitored in Datadog.
-The VFS team must complete a playbook that specifies how the team will handle any errors that fire.
+The team must complete a playbook that specifies how the team will handle any errors that fire.

 Launch-blocking